conversim/Dialogue-for-Dignity/README.md

 # Dialogue for Dignity

-This is a small, handcrafted dataset of conversational exchanges focused on themes of decision-making, autonomy, and ethical reasoning in intelligent systems.
+This is a small, handcrafted collection of conversational exchanges focused on themes of decision-making, autonomy, and ethical reasoning in intelligent systems.
 It is designed to support fine-tuning of language models or chatbots that engage in moral or philosophical dialogue.

 ## Dialogue Sets